 ‘My Hospital Passport’

-Is a resource for people with autism who might need hospital treatment.
+Is a resource for autistic people who might need hospital treatment.

-The passport is designed to help people with autism to communicate their needs to doctors, nurses and other healthcare professionals.
-It was developed by Baroness Angela Browning - an NAS Vice President - in collaboration with The National Autistic Society.
+The passport is designed to help autistic people to communicate their needs to doctors, nurses and other healthcare professionals.
+It was developed by Baroness Angela Browning - an NAS Vice President - in collaboration with National Autistic Society.

-Use this link to go to the page on the NAS website which shows more details and where a copy of the passport can be downloaded: www.autism.org.uk/living-with-autism/out-and-about/my-hospital-passport.aspx
+Use this link to go to the page on NAS website which shows more details and where a copy of the passport can be downloaded: www.autism.org.uk/about/health/hospital-passport.aspx

 News from the website of the Royal College of GPs